The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/unit-2-study-guide/README.md

 3: name = 'tim';
 4:
 ```
 And so `console.log` prints `undefined` becuase the *assignment* isn't hoised, only the *declaration*.
 This is dumb.
 It doesn't do what you think, but it also doesn't crash.
-This is why people never use `var` in 2020 and use `let` or `const` instead.
+This is why people never use `var` and use `let` or `const` instead.
 We want bugs to be predictable so we can find them in development.

 ## Function Declarations
 ```javascript